 Recently I was talking to several young city moms.
 These are the moms who feel that there is no reason to worry about being prepared for emergencies because they live in a city with hundreds of grocery stores.
 They have gas stations on every corner and hundreds of emergency personnel in their community.
-I asked one of these moms with young children what her plan was for the wintry days when her husband had to be out of town for work and there was ice on the road.
-Did she really want to bundle up the babies and go out for basic medicine or extra diapers when it is freezing outside?
+I asked one of these moms with young children what her plan was for the wintry days when her husband has to be out of town for work and there is ice on the road.
+Does she really want to bundle up the babies and go out for basic medicine or extra diapers when it is freezing outside?
 What if the electricity goes out in the middle of the winter and she is on her own for a day or two?
 What then?
 It didn’t take five minutes for this mom to realize that she needs to make some common sense prep plans even though she lives in the city!

 Common Sense Prep for City Moms